Los Angeles Head Injury Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 The census also reported that 48.4 percent of Los Angeles is Hispanic or Latino, 44.9 percent is white, 11.7 percent is Asian, 9.8 percent is two or more races, 8.6 percent is Black or African American, and 0.9 percent is American Indian or Alaska Native.
-An estimated 16.6 percent were people in poverty, with only 36.2 percent having a bachelor’s degree or higher, 12.0 percent having no health insurance, and 6.5 percent were people under 65 years of age with a disability.
+An estimated 16.6 percent were people in poverty, with only 36.2 percent having a bachelor’s degree or higher, 12.0 percent having no health insurance, and 6.5 percent being people under 65 years of age with a disability.

 The 9,829,544 residents also make Los Angeles County the largest county in the country, and the United States Bureau of Economic Analysis (BEA) reported that Los Angeles had a gross metropolitan product of over $1.0 trillion.
 The city comprises several different neighborhoods and districts, including Chinatown, Venice, Skid Row, and Playa Vista, among many others.
 Considered one of the busiest cities in California, it is no surprise that various accidents and injuries occur every day in Los Angeles.